python-pillow/Pillow/docs/installation.rst

 |                                  | PyPy, 3.7/MinGW               |x86                    |
 +----------------------------------+-------------------------------+-----------------------+

-\* Mac OS X CI is not run for every commit, but is run for every release.
+\* macOS CI is not run for every commit, but is run for every release.

 Other Platforms
 ^^^^^^^^^^^^^^^